What is the Frozen Ever After Ride At Epcot REALLY Like?

 Is Frozen ride at Epcot scary?

-The Frozen ride has a few waterfalls and one short bit in which the boat moves backwards on a tiny slope.
+The Frozen ride has a part where the boat moves backwards on a tiny slope.
 But overall, you have nothing to worry about.
 It is a very family-friendly ride that even your youngest child will enjoy.

 Do you get wet on the Frozen ride at Epcot?

-Though it is not a given, there is a chance that you might get wet at the Frozen Ever After ride at Epcot.
+Though it’s rare, there is a chance that you might get wet at the Frozen Ever After ride at Epcot.
 It is, after all, a boat ride around indoor waterfalls.

 Is Frozen ride at Epcot worth the wait?

 It depends on how much of a rabid Frozen fan you are.
 However, don’t let the wait times put you off!
-In this article, I give loads of tips about how to get into the line first, or even better– avoid the line altogether!
+In this article, I have given you loads of tips about how to get into the line first, or even better– avoid the line altogether!

 What time does Frozen ride open at Epcot?